This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 • After image: ZU/Jim Papke

-Michael Horst, Managing Director of ELiProCom, and Dr Fabian Sennekamp, Sustainability Management ZU, are happy to get rid of their mobile phones.
+Dr Fabian Sennekamp, Sustainability Management ZU, is happy to get rid of his mobile phone.

 Long relationship: We use our own IT equipment as long as possible.
 We reduce local printers to a minimum and have abolished our landline telephone system as well as the fax machines.
 We now call directly through the computer.
 We rely on cloud-based applications.